Two witnesses: As individuals appearing in the future

 The early Christian writer, Hippolytus of Rome, concluded that the two witnesses would be Enoch and Elijah, the two individuals who did not experience death according to other biblical passages (Genesis 5:24; 2 Kings 2:10-11; Hebrews 11:05).
 This is the earliest proposed identification for the two witnesses.
 This view is evident outside of early interpretive or apologetical Christian literature.
 For example, the apocryphal books called the Apocalypse of Elijah (also known as the Revelation of Elijah) and the Gospel of Nicodemus (also known as Acts of Pilate) state that those two witnesses who will appear in times of Antichrist to engage in battle with him are Enoch and Elijah:

-^{32}After these things, Elijah and Enoch will come down.
+^{32}…Elijah and Enoch will come down.
 They will lay down the flesh of the world, and they will receive their spiritual flesh.
 They will pursue the son of lawlessness and kill him since he is not able to speak.